-Camp founder and director Kate Mullen, is a NYC resident.
-Kate is a graduate of the famed American Academy of Dramatic Arts in New York City, and has studied at The Royal Academy of Dramatic Arts in London, as well as Michael Howard Studio in New York.
+Camp founder and director Kate Mullen is a graduate of the famed American Academy of Dramatic Arts in New York City.
+She has also studied at The Royal Academy of Dramatic Arts in London, as well as Michael Howard Studio in New York.
 At the age of twenty, Kate was signed with the elite CLICK Model Management in New York as well as the prestigious bi-coastal talent agency, Abrams Artist Agency.
 Kate has appeared in print, numerous commercials, independent films, and Off-Broadway plays.
 New York theater credits include: Hurlyburly, Boys Life, The Rimers of Eldritch, and The Real Inspector Hound.
 Kate holds a masters degree in clinical social work from New York University, as well as a masters degree in Drama Therapy through the North American Drama Therapy Association.
-Currently, she works as a licensed psychotherapist at Community Counseling and Mediation in New York City.
+Currently, she works as a licensed psychotherapist at Family Counseling and Associates in Bedford, NH.
 Kate is the director of the Story Dance Touring Company a division of New England Dance Ensemble most known for the production of ‘The Lorax.’
 Kate is a member of SAG, AFTRA, as well as the NADTA and NASW.
-Kate’s decade in New York City has resulted in friendships and working relationships with an array of professionals.
+Kate’s decades in New York City has resulted in friendships and working relationships with an array of professionals.
 Kate is the mother of 'Finn the Mighty Warrior'.

 General McArthur Hambrick